 To summarize, someone determined to turn Thanksgiving into a black mark on American history:

-The short answer is that there is no historical record of the "Pilgrims" thanking God for the smallpox that wiped out the Wampanoag
+The short answer is that there is no historical record of the Mayflower Compact survivors thanking God for the smallpox that almost wiped out the Wampanoag.

 Who Started the Hoax?